-S2 into S3 Subject Choice
+S3 into S4 Subject Choice

-A Guide for Pupils, Parents & Carers
+A Guide for pupils, parents & carers

-This booklet contains information about the Subjects and Courses, which are available to pupils in S3, the final year of Broad General Education.
+This booklet contains information about the Subjects and Courses, which are available to pupils in S4, the first year of Senior phase and National Qualifications.

-The booklet is intended to be of interest to parents and pupils in Second Year as they look ahead to curricular demands of S3 and S4.
-Pupils will select nine subjects at the end of S2 and then seven at the end of S3 to take forward into S4 and their National Qualifications.
+The booklet is intended to be of interest to parents and pupils in Third Year as they look ahead to curricular demands of S4.
+Pupils will select seven of their nine subjects to take forward into National Qualifications.